gsi-ee/dabc/plugins/mbs/doc/util.md

 call in mbs 'sta cmdrem' and 'sta logrem' commands.
 This functionality available in MBS from version 6.3.

-mbscmd utitlity can be used to submit commands to MBS prompter
+mbscmd utility can be used to submit commands to MBS prompter

 ~~~~~~~~~~~~~
 shell> mbscmd x86l-33 -prompter -cmd '@startup' -cmd 'sta acq'